Referral link - Free "1,000" miles of Supercharging for Model S3X (Purchase or lease) All orders after 10/1/2019 http://ts.la/michael5707

 Tesla Sticker Price (5 ways to save money on a Tesla)

-There is also a showroom and inventory discount, in the past usually those are more fully loaded model which might not help potential buyers who’s buying a lower end model.
+There is showroom and inventory discount, in the past usually those are more fully loaded model which might not help potential buyers who’s buying a lower end model.
 With Tesla production ramp, people are reporting discount even for slightly used based model including Model 3 possibly for customers who took advantage of the generous return policy.

 The destination/doc fee $1,200 can be waived, Tesla run special promotion from time to time and based on Tesla forum posting owner advisor can waive a limited number of buyers.
 There is also end of quarter promotion that waived the fee.